|Nutrition Facts (per serving)|

-Use right away or store in an airtight container or jar in the refrigerator for up to 1 week after preparation.
+Use right away or store in an airtight container or jar in the refrigerator for up to one week after preparation.

-To rewarm sauce, microwave for 30 seconds at a time until it reaches room temperature.
+- To reheat the sauce, microwave for 30 seconds at a time until it reaches room temperature.
 Serve on the side.

-Use sauce on any meats and vegetables.
+- Use the sauce on any meats and vegetables.
 This can be served as a side sauce or table sauce.

 - The sauce can be stored in an airtight container or jar in the refrigerator for up to one week.